 In this tutorial you’ll learn how to fetch data from a remote API and output that data into a HTML page.
-Learning to work with API data is a crucial skill to learn as a developer.
-Many websites and applications rely on internal or external APIs to provide data for the frontend.
+Learning to work with API data is a crucial skill to learn as a web developer.
+Many websites and applications rely on internal or external APIs to provide data that’s displayed in the frontend.

-The API we’ll be using is TheCocktailDB a free API with over 600 cocktail recipes and doesn’t require an account to access.
+The API we’ll be using is TheCocktailDB a free API with over 600 cocktail recipes and can be used without the need to create an account.
 If cocktails aren’t your thing there’s also TheSportsDB, TheAudioDB, and TheMealDB, all of which are also free and publicly available.

 We’ll be building a page that fetches a random cocktail recipe like the following: